kslader8/kslader8-thoughts/_pages/about.md

 ![]({{ site.baseurl }}/images/kevin-minions.png)

-Hi, my name is Kevin - the minion - from films such as Despicable Me, Despicable Me 2, and Minions.
+Hi, my name is Kevin - the minion - from films such as Despicable Me, Despicable Me 2, Minions, etc.

-What you may not know is that I am also a senior data scientist and member of (Societe Generale's) SG (Corporate Investment Bank's) CIB’s digital office.
+What you may not know is that I am also a data science lead for (Societe Generale's) SG (Corporate Investment Bank's) CIB’s digital office.
 Diligently toiling away determining & applying data driven strategy to the bank.
 Working into the wee hours analyzing and automating conversations in capital markets.

 Thank you and Goodnight!